-The OPSCR model produced annual estimates of legal hunting mortality and mortality associated with all other causes (Figure 3), as well as estimates of the average per capita recruitment rates over the 10-year period (Table A.4).
+The OPSCR model produced annual estimates of legal hunting mortality and mortality associated with all other causes (Figure 4), as well as estimates of the average per capita recruitment rates over the 11-year period (Table A.5).

-Figure 3: Mortality probabilities due to legal culling and all other causes for female and male brown bears.
+Figure 4: Mortality probabilities due to legal culling and all other causes for female and male brown bears.
 Shown are overall estimates throughout the study area in Norway, based on the sex-specific OPSCR models.
 Darker and lighter bars show the 50% and 95% credible intervals, respectively.
 Estimates refer to deaths occurring between the start of one sampling season and the start of the next one.
-Consequently, estimates for mortality between 2021 and 2022 are not yet available for this analysis.
-Note that mortality due to other causes is the apparent mortality probability as it also incorporates emigration of bears outside of the 50 km buffer considered in the open-population spatial capture-recapture analysis.
+Consequently, estimates for mortality between 2022 and 2023 are not yet available for this analysis.